arizonaCameraLab/ASDP_Render_Module/README.md

 ### Geometric Calibration

-Camera calibration is described in **TR-011v3_Geometric_Calibration.docx**, with the steps here described in Appendix A. **Note:** Because of the order of rotations of the iOptron gimbals, all targets must be mainly in the forward direction; if they move too far to one side, there will be no pointing solution for them.
+Camera calibration is described in **TR-011v3_Geometric_Calibration.docx**, with the steps here described in Appendix A.
+    - **Note:** Because of the order of rotations of the iOptron gimbals, all targets must be mainly in the forward direction; if they move too far to one side, there will be no pointing solution for them.
+    - **Note:** When doing two-depth calibration, ensure that the two targets do not project close to each other from any canera rotation.
+There is an empirical threshold distance of 250 pixels and if they come closer than that, there can be confusion in the algorithm about which target was visible at a given location.
+If this threshold is made too small, then it will not recognize the target due to camera distortion and if it is made too large, then it will recognize the incorrect target when the actual target moves out of the image due to incorrect initial position estimates.

 The workflow is as follows:
 - **Estimate target lateral location:**
     - Generate an as-designed camera calibration JSON file for the camera to be calibrated.
 This has the camera's center of rotation as the center of helicopter space with the +X axis pointing